What is the Quit India Movement?

 - Satara (Maharashtra): Nana Patil formed the “Prati Sarkar”.

-- Midnapore (Bengal): A functioning parallel government was established.
+- Midnapore (Bengal): A functioning parallel Government was established.

 ✔ Easy & comfortable for everyday use